xuning888/godis-tiny/README.md

-# Godis - Redis Server Implementation in Go
+# Godis-tiny - Redis Server in golang

 [中文](./README_ZH.md)
 ## Introduction
-This project is a learning exercise inspired by [HDT3213's godis](https://github.com/HDT3213/godis).
-The goal is to gain a deeper understanding of the inner workings of a Redis server and Go programming by examining and implementing parts of the godis codebase.
-This is primarily a study project for educational purposes.
+This project was created during my study of [redis3.2](https://github.com/redis/redis/tree/3.2) with the aim of gaining a deeper understanding of the implementation principles of the Redis server and Go programming.
+This project is mainly a learning-oriented project for self-learning and exploration.

 ## Current Features
 - Implementation of several Redis commands